ljdursi/computecanadian/discussion-paper/02_introduction.md

 Fundamental to supporting research in Canada are a handful of questions:
 How do we know what services researchers need?
 How do we best provide them?
 What is the role of a central office?
-What are the roles of provincial organizations, and institutions?
+What are the roles of provincial organizations and institutions?
 How should decisions get made?

 This document contains one proposed set of answers to these questions